 You’re nearly to the finish line, so don’t stop now!
 No matter how carefully you’ve structured your legal documents, it can be difficult for others to settle your estate as intended if your affairs are in chaos.
 So, once you’ve formalized your estate plans, the final hurdle is to complete the goals you established during your initial “Who Gets What” planning.
 In other words, it’s time to organize the important loose ends—and keep them organized over time.

-How Do You Get It Together?
+How Do You Organize Your Estate Plans?
 A Handy Checklist

 - List your financial assets in detail (investment and bank accounts, retirement plans, etc.).